DerSchinken/BetterString/CONTRIBUTING.md

-## Thank for considerring to contribute to this project
+## Thanks for considering contributing to this project
 How to [contribute](https://github.com/DerSchinken/BetterString#contributing)